Disaggregated Sales and Stock Returns

 55 Pages Posted: 9 Jan 2017 Last revised: 28 May 2020

 Using transaction-level credit card spending from a large US financial institution, we show that disaggregated sales provide accurate and persistent signals of customer demand relevant to a firm’s stock pricing.
-After controlling for earnings and sales surprises, one inter-quintile increase in the adjusted customer spending during a firm’s fiscal quarter leads to 0.4 (1.5) percentage points increase in the 3-day announcement (60-day post-earnings-announcement) CAR.
-The predictability concentrates in consumer-oriented firms.
-We find a stronger return response to spending from high FICO score, high liquidity, or loyal customers.
+After controlling for earnings and sales surprises, one inter-quintile increase in the adjusted customer spending during a firm’s fiscal quarter leads to 1.5 percentage points increase in the 60-day post-earnings-announcement CAR.
+The predictability concentrates in consumer-oriented firms, especially those relying more on indirect sales distribution channels.
+We also find a stronger return response to spending from high FICO score, high liquidity, and loyal customers.
+The transmission speed of disaggregated sales information is slower than that of the earnings information, and small firms or firms far from their end customers exhibit a more delayed price response.
 Finally, the return implications of adjusted customer spending extend to firms along the production chain.

-Keywords: return predictability, disaggregated sales, customer demand, credit cards, consumption, household finance, financial institution, big data
+Keywords: return predictability, informed investors, disaggregated sales, customer demand, credit cards, consumption, household finance, financial institution, big data

 JEL Classification: D12, G14, H31